gadge/pres/packages-blessed/blessed-classic/README.md

   ...
 ```

-To access the calculated offsets, relative to the parent:
+To access the calculated offsets, relative to the sup:

 ``` js
 console.log(box.left);